DevalexLLC/rdpgw-cloudflare-starter/README.md

 ### Environment Variables

 1. Copy [.env.example](/.env.example) to `.env`
-2. Set your temporary admin credentials for Keycloak
+2. Set your bootstrap admin credentials for Keycloak
 3. Set `SERVER_HOSTNAME` to the hostname from [Cloudflare Tunnel step #6](#cloudflare-tunnel)
 4. Set `RDP_HOSTNAME` to the hostname of your Windows computer